On The Smoothness of Cross-Validation-Based Estimators Of Classifier Performance: Mathematical Formalization of Estimators

-We show that $\widehat{Err}^{\left(CVK*\right)} = \widehat{Err}^{\left(CVK\right)}$ (\APPENDIX).
-The two variants, (\ref{EQCVK}) and (\ref{EQCVKpart}) are equivalent.
+We show that (\APPENDIX) $\widehat{Err}^{\left(CVK\right)} = \widehat{Err}^{\left(CVK*\right)}$.
 The former is the ``pooled'' variant, where the average is taken once over all observations.
-The latter is the partitioned variant, where the average is taken individually over each partition then another average over all partitions.
-Nevertheless, only the partitioned variant (CVK*) is ``smooth'' and can be used for estimating the variance using the IF approach~\citep{Yousef2019EstimatingStandardErrorCross-arxiv}.
+The latter is the ``partitioned'' variant, where the average is taken over the observations of each partition, followed by another average over all partitions.